jtbx/callisto/README.md

 # Callisto

-A featureful extension runtime for Lua 5.4, using POSIX .
+A featureful extension runtime for Lua 5.4, using POSIX APIs.

 Callisto is an extension to Lua that adds commonly-needed functions and features to the language, and includes a file library to manage and manipulate files, a process library to find active processes and manipulate signals, a socket and networking library using LuaSocket, and a JSON manipulation library *among many more*.

+It is a standalone runtime designed for people using Lua as a general scripting language, instead of using it embedded into another application.

 Before I made Callisto, I usually had to rely on three libraries: luaposix for basic file manipulation and other routines, lua-cjson